-Mr. Anavilok (interpretation): Thank you, Mr. Speaker. (interpretation ends) As the minister is well aware, I have been advocating for an enhanced wolf and sample collection program, which is a key part of the strategy to reduce predation in vulnerable caribou populations.
-In his budget address of last week, the Minister of Finance publicly announced that the government will, and I quote: "strengthen the Wolf Sample Collection Program."
+Mr. Anavilok (interpretation): Thank you, Mr. Speaker. (interpretation ends) As the minister is well aware, I have been advocating for an enhanced wolf sample collection program, which is a key part of the strategy to reduce predation on vulnerable caribou populations.

+In his Budget Address of last week, the Minister of Finance publicly announced that the government will "strengthen the Wolf Sample Collection Program..."

 Mr. Speaker, I am very pleased that the government has listened to my hunters on this issue.

-Can the Minister of Environment confirm how much additional funding will be provided to this important program? (interpretation): Thank you, Mr. Speaker.
+Can the Minister of Environment confirm how much additional funding will be provided to this important program? (interpretation) Thank you, Mr. Speaker.

 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-I thank the Minister of Finance for putting these in writing in this budget address.
+I thank the Minister of Finance for putting it right in his Budget Address.
 It is critical that our harvesters get more support and more direct support through the sampling program.
 This is one that I have been working on and thanks to my member for continuing to raise this with me and the communities that surround the Kitikmeot to advocate for a more and better wolf sampling program.

-That program, as we speak, our department has the draft policies and programs that are being drafted and as this goes through, sometimes its a long process, but a process that is required.
+That program, as we speak, our department has the draft policies and programs that are being drafted and as this goes through, sometimes it is a long process, but a process that is required.
 It is going through that process and I'm hoping to have the approved version.
 Until then, it is right now in draft stage and I would be very happy during Committee of the Whole to dive into this some more.
 I appreciate the member for his ongoing support for this program.
 Thank you, Mr. Speaker.